 If you’re looking for a crowd-pleasing brunch recipe, coffee cake is one of the most universally appealing breakfasts (thank you, Cranberry Coffee Cake).

-A tender, buttery cake base, brown sugar cinnamon crumb topping, plus a drizzle of glaze and warm cinnamon spice are what make a coffee cake a coffee cake.
+A tender, buttery cake base, brown sugar cinnamon crumb topping, plus a drizzle of glaze and warm cinnamon spices?
+Sign me up!

 This easy coffee cake muffin recipe does lean more decadent than my usual lineup of healthy muffin recipes, I still managed to squeeze in a few sneaky swaps to make these a healthy coffee cake muffin recipe without sacrificing moisture or flavor.

 - Part of the granulated sugar is replaced with honey (the honey’s flavor is divine with the crumb topping).

-- I used Greek yogurt instead of traditional sour cream coffee cake muffins.
-It has the same moisture and tang, but is high in protein and low in fat.
+- I used Greek yogurt instead of making traditional coffee cake muffins with sour cream.
+It has the same moisture and tang but is higher in protein and lower in fat.